Exercise: Nigeria Floods#

 • Click Run

-• Delet the old layer from the layer panel by right click on the layer -> Remove layer.
+• Delete the old layer from the layer panel by right click on the layer -> Remove layer.

-3. The flood extend layer covers the whole of Nigeria.
+3. The flood extend layer covers the entirety of Nigeria.
 We can use the Clip tool to cut it to the shape of Borno state (Wiki Video).

 • Open the Processing Toolbox (here is how) and search for the Clip tool.